Jeb4dev/paint-webapp/readme.md

 - ✔️ Users can go same session and chat
 - ✔️ User can upload their artwork to the server
 - ✔️ All artworks are listed in Gallery
-- ❌    User get can choose word to draw
+- ❌    User get 3 words and can choose whitch word to draw
 -  ✔️ Other users try to guess this word